Cecilia

 James

-James is Cecilia’s partner in life and business.
-As co-founder of Tend Health, My Food Bag and Au Pair Link, James has run the Marketing, Digital and Finance teams of each company.
-James is also well-versed in M&A transactions having led the sale processes for My Food Bag and Au Pair Link as well as the recent capital raise for Tend.
+James is the Co-Founder and Co-CEO of Tend Health and Cecilia’s partner in business as well as life.
+As co-founder and Co-CEO of Tend Health and My Food Bag, James has provided executive oversight of the marketing, digital, product, growth, operational and finance functions.
+He has extensive M&A experience, having led the sale processes for My Food Bag and Au Pair Link, as well as capital raises and acquisitions for Tend.

 We’re passionate about businesses that make a difference to our communities.

-We’re interested in creating and getting involved in business that makes a difference to our communities.
-We’re passionate about growing good (ethical and sustainable) business and building lasting customer love.
-We have a special interest in, and understanding of, the needs of modern day working mums and dads – having walked many miles in those shoes.
-We enjoy nurturing talent, inspiring belief in others and helping young entrepreneurs achieve their goals.
+We’re interested in creating and growing businesses that make a meaningful difference to our communities across Aotearoa.
+We’re passionate about building innovative, ethical, and sustainable organisations that people love, and we have a particular understanding of the needs of modern working parents – having walked many miles in those shoes ourselves.
+We enjoy nurturing talent, inspiring belief in others and helping young entrepreneurs and leaders reach their potential.

 Tend Health